Listen to our podcast 🎧

 Identity Threat Detection & Response Strategy for Insurance CISOs

-In the insurance sector, stolen credentials often go undetected for days or weeks.
+In the insurance sector, stolen credentials often go undetected for weeks or months.
 Attackers can move laterally, escalate privileges, and access sensitive policyholder data or financial records.
 For CISOs, this represents a critical operational and regulatory risk.
-Implementing a robust Identity Threat Detection and Response (ITDR) strategy ensures that suspicious activity is detected promptly and mitigated effectively, reducing both exposure and potential losses.
+Implementing a robust Identity Threat Detection and Response (ITDR) strategy significantly improves the speed at which suspicious activity is detected and mitigated — reducing both financial exposure and regulatory risk.

 The Importance of ITDR in Insurance